AuraCodez/Monster-Dodge-Adventure/README.md

 Features

-- Player character that falls continuously towards the bottom of the screen
+- Player character that can move with arrow keys
 - Obstacle sprites that move horizontally across the screen
 - Collision detection between player and obstacle sprites
 - Player lives counter and game over condition